avaneev/a5hash/README.md

 variables but also to validate that a series of additional inputs produces multiple collisions.
 The "cost" of such an attack increases exponentially with the timing noise level.
-For instance, if an attacker can measure a response with 100-microsecond precision, but the hash-map collision mitigation completes in 2 microseconds (or 5,000 cycles - a reasonable estimate for modern systems), the attacker would need at least 64 additional inputs per BM assessment.
-This represents a 2^6 (or a 64-fold) increase in the number of required inputs.
+For instance, if an attacker can measure a response with 100-microsecond precision over a public network, but the hash-map collision mitigation completes in 2 microseconds (or 5,000 cycles - a reasonable estimate for modern systems), the attacker would need at least 64 additional inputs per BM assessment.
+This represents a `2^6` (or a 64-fold) increase in the number of required inputs.

 To summarize, `a5hash()` and `a5hash128()` are practically secure against the "blinding multiplication" attack when the `UseSeed` is kept secret and hash